g-jgreen/documentation/content/rule_patterns/push_pull1.md

       "https://data.waylay.io/messages?store=false"
  ```

-You can see the debug message any time new data arrives (with temperature above 21)
+We can see the debug message any time new data arrives (with temperature above 21)

 ![image](/rules/push_pull1/mix_push_pull1_fig2.png)